This post contains affiliate links.

 Our hike started at 14,000 feet and we climbed all the way to a breathtaking 17,000 feet to get this famous view of the mountain and surrounding valleys.

-How to visit Rainbow Mountain: From Cusco, guided tours to the Rainbow Mountain leave daily and cost around 70 soles / 22 usd per person.
-The trip takes a full day.
+How to visit Rainbow Mountain: From Cusco, guided tours to the Rainbow Mountain leave daily and the trip takes a full day.
+Check out the Rainbow Mountain Hiking Guide for more details or explore more in the Peru Series!

 2. Izta-Popo National Park in Mexico City